daiplusplus/AspNetDependencyInjection/README.md

 		* ...which cites [DevTrends Unity.MVC3](http://nuget.org/packages/Unity.Mvc3/) and [DevTrends Unity.WCF](http://nuget.org/packages/Unity.Wcf/) as original works.

 * This particular package's main objective is supporting ASP.NET Web Forms 4.7.2's new `WebObjectActivator` which means that `Page`, `UserControl` and other types can use true _constructor_ dependency injection.
 Previously applications had to use "property injection" which many consider to be an anti-pattern.

+* This project now targets:
+	* ASP.NET WebForms - By supporting `System.Web.HttpRuntime.WebObjectActivator`.
+	* ASP.NET MVC - Using MVC's `System.Web.Mvc.IDependencyResolver`.
+Use the `Jehoel.AspNetDependencyInjection.Mvc` NuGet package.
+	* ASP.NET SignalR - By subclassing `Microsoft.AspNet.SignalR.DefaultDependencyResolver`.
+Has optional support for `IServiceScope`.
+Use the `Jehoel.AspNetDependencyInjection.SignalR` NuGet package.
+	* ASP.NET Web API - Using `System.Web.Http.Dependencies.IDependencyResolver`.
+Use the `Jehoel.AspNetDependencyInjection.WebApi` NuGet package.
+	* WCF is not currently targeted by a published NuGet package, but a WCF example is included in this repository.

 * This project is *not* intended for use with ASP.NET Web API, ASP.NET 5, nor ASP.NET Core.
 Those platforms already have established dependency-injection infrastructure ecosystems available to their users.